Skip to main content

 And man, did that thing fit nice.
 I sat there for a moment admiring the dash panel -- very much more simple and elegant than today's systems: straightforward analog gauges, a simple unadorned Momo steering wheel (natch), a big ole silver boost knob to my left (or was that brake bias), and something that made me laugh out loud: a simple Porsche 911 lock cylinder with 911 ignition key, and a headlight knob that I swear came from a VW Beetle or Rabbit.

-Someone caught my attention, we hooked up the rope, and off I went being flat-towed in the #30 Momo Porsche 962 behind a tow truck probably labeled Bob's Towing of San Antonio or something like that.
-I do recall that our corner station was somewhat early in the lap so I got to parade by most of my F&C buddies, all of them hootin' and hollerin' at me, with me waving like the prince I felt like.
+Someone caught my attention and we hooked up the rope and off I went being flat-towed in the freakin #30 Momo Porsche 962 behind a tow truck probably labeled Bob's Towing of San Antonio or something like that.
+I do recall our corner station was somewhat early in the lap so I got to parade by most of my F&C buddies, all of them hootin' and hollerin' at me, with me waving like the prince I felt like.
 A few of them even took photos, providing proof to history that, yes, Greg Amy drove a Porsche 962.

-So, grudgingly, I slipped out of the car, did an admiring lap around it, and slowly walked away, looking back.
+So grudgingly, I slipped out of the car, did an admiring lap around it, and slowly walked away, slowly, looking back.
 My new fav car.
 My future race car.

-But there's probably a video on YouTube of the 1988 San Anonio Grand Prix; check it out, see if that handsome devil is waving.
+There's probably a video on YouTube of the 1988 San Anonio Grand Prix; check it out, see if that handsome devil is waving at you toward the end.

 So you may be saying to yourself, "wait a damned second, you didn't drive fast in this car!!"
 Well, you didn't ask "what's the fastest you've driven in a race car"; you asked "what's the fastest race car you've ever driven"...